BiscyberA/Splunk-SIEM-Solution-/README.md

 - [Collecting,Ingesting and Analyzing VPNlogs]

 <h2>Description</h2>
-In this lab we will cover basics of Splunk, the leading SIEM solution for collecting,Analyzing and Correlating machines and network logs in real-time.We will install,go through the various components of splunk and its functionality, and then ingest vpnlogs into splunk instance and try to analyze the logs.
+In this lab we will cover basics of Splunk, the leading SIEM solution for collecting,Analyzing and Correlating machines and network logs in real-time.We will install,navigate and go through the various components of splunk and its functionality, and then ingest vpnlogs into splunk instance and try to analyze the logs.
 <br />

 <h2>Tool Used</h2>